 #18: Mid Skin Fade with Side Hair Part

-This is a mid skin fade with side hair part.
-Fading the hair, starting from the middle section, puts all the focus on the top hair and makes it effortless to wear any type of cut.
+This is a mid-skin fade with a side hair part.
+Fading the hair, starting from the middle section, puts all the focus on the top hair and makes it effortless to wear any cut.

 #19: Military Buzz Cut with Hard Part

-This is a simple military buzz cut with hard part haircut.
-Created by Moscow-based stylist Milena Lazareva, this eye-catching detail can help to emphasize the dignity or to hide the flaws of the head shape.
+This is a simple military buzz cut with a hard part haircut.
+Created by Moscow-based stylist Milena Lazareva, this eye-catching detail can help emphasize the dignity or hide the head shape’s flaws.

-“Take care of your scalp regardless of whether you’re considering a men’s hard part like this or not.
+“Take care of your scalp regardless of whether you consider a men’s hard part like this.
 All of your skin flaws will be noticeable,” says Lazareva.

 #20: Slicked Back Hard Line Haircut

-This is a haircut for men that have a lot of and/or thick hair for styling purposes.
+Such hair cut ideas for men work for those with a lot of thick hair for styling purposes.